 Only exception is when you are seeing something of little value.
 And where the customer has a disassociation between the product and you.
 If you mess up and the customer gets into a price discussion you will end up dropping the price to meet them.
 Dropping price is a path to business disaster.
 You are in sales to make money not loose money.
 Plus a bad sale creates a liability on the company’s book.
 It would have been far easier & smarter to learn how to sell Benefits to avoid price concerns and objections.

 SPIN Selling is a nice framework any hustler should follow to close most sales.
 Especially a large sale.
 Small sales are relatively easy to close.
+For those in dire need of cash, they can head out to sites like 선시티카지노.

 SaaS (Software as a Service) world